top of page

 For a long time, that worked.

 But at senior levels, complexity changes the rules.
 What once created momentum can quietly start to slow you down, and the organisation with you.
+This isn't a personality issue.
+It's a leadership pattern that has reached its edge.

 From the outside, things look calm and cooperative.
 From the inside, leadership starts to feel effortful.